Shawn Huang: Early life and education

-Huang's birth name was Ingkiriwang Shawn Wei Zhong.
-His great-grandfather, an Indonesian Chinese, had changed his original Chinese surname "Huang" to the Indonesian-sounding "Ingkiriwang".
-In 1989, Huang had a deed poll to change his Indonesian Chinese surname to the original "Huang".
-However, due to administrative confusion, Huang was still known as "Ingkiriwang" until as late as 2018 when he was the parade commander for Singapore's 53rd National Day Parade.

 Huang graduated with a Bachelor of Science in aeronautical engineering from the United States Air Force Academy in 2006.
-In 2015, he was awarded the Lee Kuan Yew Scholarship to pursue the Tsinghua-MIT Global Master of Business Administration at Tsinghua University.
+In 2015, he was awarded the Lee Kuan Yew Scholarship.

 Career

 Military career

 Huang joined the Republic of Singapore Air Force as a pilot trainee in 2001 and has over 1,000 flying hours on the CT4B, S211, A-4 Super Skyhawk and F-16 Fighting Falcon.
 He held several staff and operational appointments and was the Commanding Officer of the 140 Squadron.
-He continues to serve his National Service as a F-16 fighter pilot.

 On 14 September 2017, Huang was the parade commander for President Halimah Yacob's inauguration ceremony held at the Istana.

 On 9 August 2018, Huang was the parade commander for Singapore's 53rd National Day Parade, in conjunction with the Republic of Singapore Air Force's 50th anniversary.

 Political career

 Huang was fielded for the 2020 general election as one of five candidates representing the People's Action Party (PAP) in Jurong GRC.
 On 11 July 2020, Huang was declared an elected Member of the 14th Parliament.

+On 13 May 2024, Huang was appointed as senior parliamentary secretary in the Ministry of Education and Ministry of Finance.

+Controversies

+Public criticism arose over confusion surrounding Huang's change of surname prior to the 2020 Singaporean general election.
+Of Chinese Indonesian descent, Huang's birth name was Shawn Wei Zhong Ingkiriwang.
+According to Huang, his great-grandfather, an Indonesian Chinese, had changed the original Chinese surname "Huang" to the more Indonesian-sounding "Ingkiriwang", as Chinese Indonesians faced social and political pressure to adopt Indonesian-style names.

+In 1989, Huang executed a deed poll in Singapore to revert to the original surname "Huang".
+However, due to what he described as administrative confusion, he continued to be publicly identified as "Ingkiriwang" as late as 2018, including when he served as parade commander for Singapore's 53rd National Day Parade (NDP).
+Another controversy emerged over Huang's conduct during that same NDP rehearsal, where reports alleged that he had thrown lunch boxes at a fellow military volunteer after not receiving his own.
+Huang later denied the allegation, stating that he had returned the lunch boxes politely, with two warrant officers (WOs) serving as witnesses.

+Huang came under public scrutiny again during the campaign for the 2025 Singaporean general election, after grassroots volunteers from Taman Jurong, a ward under his charge, were reported to have attempted to disrupt and harass Progress Singapore Party (PSP) candidates conducting walkabouts.
+The incident followed the circulation online, on 30 April, of leaked WhatsApp messages from a group named "TJ PAP".
+On this occasion, Huang declined to comment and limited interactions on his social media platforms, while the group was later disbanded.